 5. Have gratitude.

-Forget about what you don’t have and focus on what you have!
+Try not to think about what you don’t have and instead, focus on what you have!
 You are beautiful, you have HEALTHY kids, you have YOUR HEALTH, you have amazing friends and family, and maybe a guy/girl you’re nuts about.
 That’s pretty awesome.
 Could you use more money?
 Absolutely.
 Who couldn’t?
 But if you feel grateful for what you have, it changes your attitude and your overall quality of life.
 Side note: if you give back-even just a little donation to an organization you think is in need, money will come to you.
 The universe gives to givers.
 I completely believe that!

 6. Remember that you are better off now than you were in the marriage.

 7. Calling your attorney will cost you.

 Think before you dial, ‘Will this help my situation?
 Or should I just call my sister or best friend to vent and then be done with it?’
-Maybe bring it up to a therapist?
+Maybe bring it up to your therapist or your divorce coach.
 Or maybe journal how you’re feeling.
 Or, maybe go workout.
 These are all better and less expensive ways to vent.